-The ePortfolio is the trainee's record of their training and the information in the ePortfolio is owned by the Trainee.
-Following completion of the training programme a Trainee will have access to the ePortfolio for three years.
+Following completion of the training programme a Trainee will have access to the ePortfolio for three years, at which point Trainees can download all their records.
+Access to ePortfolio after three years will not be possible.

 RCPI provide a number of training videos on how to use your ePortfolio.
-As you rotate through posts, your trainers are required to verify recorded information and sign off evaluations.
+As you rotate through posts, your Trainers are required to verify recorded information and sign off evaluations.
 To do this, they will need to log into the RCPI website and open ePortfolio.